W Racing Team: 2012–18: Further expansion with Audi

-2019-2020: Deutsche Tourenwagen Masters
+2019–20: Deutsche Tourenwagen Masters

 In 2018 WRT won the Bathurst 12 hour race with the Audi R8 LMS (GT3), at their first attempt.
 On 12 October 2018 WRT announced it would run a pair of Audi RS5 Turbo DTMs in the 2019 DTM season as a customer team.
 They later announced Jonathan Aberdein and Pietro Fittipaldi, grandson of double Formula One World Champion Emerson Fittipaldi, as their two drivers for the season.
-Although not scoring a single podium, Aberdein was able to impress with several points scoring positions and finished the season in 10th place as the highest ranked rookie.
+Although not scoring a single podium, Aberdein was able to impress with several points scoring positions and finished the season in tenth place as the highest ranked rookie.
 In August 2019 WRT won the 2019 Suzuka 10 Hours, which was the 48th edition of the Summer Endurance Classic at Suzuka.

 At the end of 2019, WRT announced an all new line-up for the 2020 DTM season consisting of 2016 Indy Lights champion Ed Jones and FIA Formula 3 driver Fabio Scherer.
 Later WRT announced they would enter a third car for Ferdinand Habsburg, who had previously been driving for Aston Martin.

 Before the season started Jones pulled out of the championship due to travel complications as a result of the COVID-19 pandemic.
 He was subsequently replaced by Harrison Newey, who made his debut in the DTM.
-Habsburg managed to score his and the teams first podium finish as well as a pole position.
+Habsburg managed to score his and the team's first podium finish as well as a pole position.

 As a result of Audi's exit at the end of the season it was decided that the Class One formula would be dropped and replaced by GT3 machinery.
 WRT ultimately decided not to enter the DTM in 2021.

-2021-2023: LMP2 Program
+2021–23: LMP2 Program

 After exiting the DTM, WRT announced their intention to enter the LMP2 class in the FIA WEC to prepare for an eventual program in the new LMDh formula.
-On January 21 the team officially announced it would enter the FIA WEC with an Oreca 07.
+On 21 January the team officially announced it would enter the FIA WEC with an Oreca 07.
 The drivers will be Robin Frijns, Ferdinand Habsburg and Charles Milesi.
 WRT later announced that they would also enter an Oreca 07 in the ELMS driven by Robert Kubica.
 He will be joined by Louis Delétraz and Yifei Ye.
 The team once again was successful from the offset and won the first two races of the ELMS championship.

 Team WRT decided to enter both cars at the 2021 24 Hours of Le Mans.
 After taking the lead during the first half of the race WRT was on course to score a sensational 1-2 finish on its Le Mans debut.
-However, at the start of the last lap car #41 driven by Yifei Ye came to a stop due to a technical fault and was unable to make the finish, giving the win to the sister car #31 who crossed the finish line just over 7 tenths in front of the chasing Oreca 07 from Tom Blomqvist.
+However, at the start of the last lap car #41 driven by Yifei Ye came to a stop due to a technical fault and was unable to make the finish, giving the win to the sister car #31 who crossed the finish line just over 7/10ths in front of the chasing Oreca 07 from Tom Blomqvist.